-I’ve learned a lot of things as a new mom: what different cries mean, how to change a diaper in mid-air and the best way to quell a tantrum (I am actually still working on this).
+I’ve learned a lot of things as a new mom: what different cries mean, how to change a diaper in midair and the best way to quell a tantrum (well, actually, I am still working on that last one).
 But by far the most important lesson I have learned is to never say “never.”

-I could come up with a list of a million little things that I researched, heard about, spoke about and thought about — before my little one arrived.
-I was dead-set on how to raise this child, everything from feeding (no sugar before two) to clothes (no pink) to diapers (only cloth).
-When it comes to my convictions, it’s typically pretty darn hard to sway me in a different direction.
+I could come up with a list of a million little things that I researched, heard about, talked about and thought about before my little one arrived.
+When it comes to my convictions, it’s typically pretty darn hard to sway me in a different direction, and I was dead set on how to raise this child from the outset, determined in all matters feeding (no sugar before 2 years old), clothing (no pink!) and diapering (only cloth).

 But as soon as my bundle of joy arrived, she took over and turned everything I knew (or thought I knew) on its head.